menu

 Osage Beach real estate is some of the most expensive in Missouri, although Osage Beach house values don't compare to the most expensive real estate in the U.S.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.18% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Osage Beach telecommute to their jobs.
+Overall, about 9.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.38 minutes getting to work every day.